siddesh5467/DA_Project/README.md

 # DA_Project
-Here are the direct answers to selected IPL analytics questions from the user's Python file:

 - The team that has won the **most tosses** is shown by `matches_df['toss_winner'].value_counts()`.[1]
 - After winning the toss, the most common decision is displayed by `matches_df['toss_decision'].value_counts()`.
 The bar chart shows whether **batting** or **fielding** is the preferred choice.[1]